 A new sentence is always added at the end of the topic, but you can move it up after you've added it, as described above.

-When you have finished, tap the < button or the app icon in the action bar at the top to return to the main view.
+When you have finished, tap the Close or < button to return to the main view.

 There may be cases where you want to copy an individual sentence from one topic to another.
-To do this, tap the topic's > arrow button in the main view, and then the > arrow button for the sentence you want to copy.
-You'll see the sentence editing view has a Copy button at the top, as shown to the left.
+To do this, tap the topic's ⓘ or > button in the main view, and then the ⓘ or > button for the sentence you want to copy.
+You'll see the sentence editing view has a Copy button at the top, as shown below.
 Tap this button, and you'll be presented with a list of your topics: simply tap the one you want to copy to.
 This adds a copy of the sentence as the last sentence in the topic you choose, with the same text, picture and sound as the original.
 The top option in the list of topics is always Add new topic: you can use this to create a new topic initially containing just a copy of this sentence.